odkr/sucgi/README.rst

   e.g., gcc_ ≥ v5.1, clang_ ≥ v3.5, or tcc_ ≥ v0.9.
 * A C standard library that complies with POSIX.1-2008 and 4.2BSD;
   e.g., glibc_ ≥ v2.1.3 or Apple's Libc.
-* The standard system utilities that POSIX.1-2008 mandates.
+* The standard system utilities POSIX.1-2008 mandates.

 Save for a kernel ≥ v5.6 or macOS ≥ v11, any post-2015 GNU/Linux or
 macOS system should meet those requirements.
 You may need to install